 - Transaction cost: 3% (reduced if the transaction is bigger than 1 million RMB)

 - Transaction agreement for a minimum of $5,000 (maybe negotiated per week/month/quarter)

-- Design, update, and optimization (designer fees),
+- Design, updates, websites integration and optimizations (designer fees),

-- Warehouse management system,
+- Warehouse management system and data management,

 - Enterprise Resource Planning,

 - Shipping, logistics, and customs trade costs,

 - Advertising and marketing campaigns (WeChat, Weibo, XiaoHongShu, etc.),